top of page

 Rooftop and community solar powers New York

-New York has installed nearly six gigawatts of rooftop and community solar to date, enough to power one million New York homes.
+New York has over seven gigawatts of rooftop and community solar to date, enough to power more than 1.5 million New York homes.
 Utility-scale projects are larger, but they’ve proven difficult to finance and construct.
-In New York, small is big — 93% of New York’s installed solar capacity is rooftop and community solar, and the majority of New York’s 13,400 workforce are in the distributed solar industry.
+In New York, small is big — 93% of New York’s installed solar capacity is rooftop and community solar, and the majority of New York’s 18,000+ strong workforce are in the distributed solar industry.

 Queensbridge - NYCHA (1).jpg